 He was a sharp-tempered and grasping man.
 From 1672 on, he appeared almost yearly before the Conseil Souverain in the roles of petitioner, defendant, respondent, or appellant.
 He was churchwarden of the parish of Notre-Dame in Quebec in 1685 and 1686.
 He died during the epidemic of 1700.

 On 22 Nov.
-1667 he had married Madeleine Du Mortier, by whom he had one boy and six girls: in 1694 his daughter Geneviève became the second wife of Louis Chambalon*, and another daughter, Louise, joined the Hospitallers of the Hôtel-Dieu at Quebec in 1693.
-After becoming a widower, Roussel had married again on 16 Aug.
+1667 at Quebec he had married Madeleine Du Mortier, by whom he had one boy and six girls: in 1694 his daughter Geneviève became the second wife of Louis Chambalon*, and another daughter, Louise, joined the Hospitallers of the Hôtel-Dieu at Quebec in 1693.
+After becoming a widower, Roussel had married again, in the same city, on 16 Aug.
 1688; by his second wife, Catherine Fournier, he had eight children.
 Catherine, one of the daughters of this second marriage, also joined the Hospitallers, in 1713.

 Cite This Article